al-sara/cmpt125spring2026/assignments/a1/README.md

 Also, tools like `leaks` might not work if you compile with `-fsanitize=address`.
 So remove that option when you use `leaks`.

-## Hints

-- You can use `getline` to read in a line of input from the console.
-- Use `try` and `catch` to handle errors.
-- Test as you go.
-Whenever you add a new feature, test it to make sure it works before moving on to the next feature.

 ## Marking Scheme